Fun Educational apps for children: Finding the blinking things!

 Great Start Hopster.

-For those looking to boost their child’s learning through apps and tech, look into my savvy ways to help your child read article.
+For those looking to boost their child’s learning through apps and tech, look into my savvy ways to help your child read articles.

 DISCLOSURE: Whilst this is not a paid article, the kind people at Hopster provided me with access to their service free of charge.
 However, as always, the views expressed in this article are my own opinions and findings.